auth0/docs/articles/libraries/lock-android/v2/native-social-authentication.md

 4. Complete the "App Secret" field with the `APP SECRET` value obtained in the step 5 of the **Facebook Developers Console** section above.
 5. Click the Save button.
 6. Go to the Auth0 Dashboard and click [Applications](${manage_url}/#/applications).
 If you haven't created yet one, do that first and get into your application configuration page.
-7. At the bottom of the page, click the "Show Advanced Settings" link and go to the "Mobile Settings" tab.
+7. At the bottom of the page, click the "Show Advanced Settings" link and go to the "Device Settings" tab.
 8. In the Android section, complete the **Package Name** with your application's package name.
 Finally, complete the **Key Hashes** field with the SHA-256 of the certificate you're using to sign your application.
 If you need help obtaining the SHA-256 check [this](#certificate-fingerprints) section.
 Click the "Save Changes" button.

 #### Android application